Junk Bond Trading Strategies (Seasonality and Backtests)

 – Gary Smith, How I Trade For A Living, page 183

 A bond is a fixed income security issued by a company (mostly companies, but it could also be a government entity).
 When the bond is issued it pays a coupon of x percent at N intervals per year.
-The bond is in reality a loan from the investors to the company.
+The bond is, in reality, a loan from the investors to the company.

 The price of the bond might fluctuate depending on the overall interest level, the mood swings of Mr. Market, or improved or deteriorated prospects for the issuing company.
 When the price of the bond drops, the coupon yields more to reflect the increased risk.
 Thus, the value of the bond and the yield always move opposite.